mrc4tt/matchzy-fshost/README.md

 **Feature highlights:**
 - Practice Mode with `.bot`, `.spawn`, `.ctspawn`, `.tspawn`, `.nobots`, `.clear`, `.exitprac` and many more commands!
 - Warmup with infinite money 🤑
-- Knife round (With expected logic, i.e., team with most players win.
-If same number of players, then team with HP advantage wins.
-If same HP, winner is decided randomly)
+- Knife round (With expected logic, i.e., team with the most players wins.
+If the same number of players, then the team with HP advantage wins.
+If the same HP, the winner is decided randomly)
 - Start live match (after side selection is done by knife winner.
 Knife round can also be disabled by the `.knife` command).
-- Automatically starts demo recording and stop recording when match is ended
+- Automatically starts demo recording and stops recording when the match is ended
 - Coaching system - **(Coach need to join team, before `.coach ct` or `.coach t` works)**
 - Damage report after every round
 - Support for round restore (Currently using the vanilla valve's backup system)